 La Valse was composed with the image of a mid-nineteenth-century imperial ballroom in mind.
 The music begins with the rumbling of the lower strings, during which fragmented motifs gradually develop into a portentous dancing scene.
 As Ravel described, this denotes ‘the breaks in the swirling clouds’, where ‘waltzing couples may be glimpsed’.
 On the arrival of a marked theme on the violas and bassoons, we find ourselves now in ‘an immense hall filled with a whirling crowd’.
 The ‘light of the chandeliers’ then bursts forth as the entire orchestra joins force, and the waltz theme has become officially fully fledged.
 In what follows, we hear a series of characteristic thematic treatments, through which Ravel pays homage to the diverse styles in Strauss’s waltzes.
 At the return of the original theme, however, the music is getting increasingly out of hand, culminating in a sequence of disorientated whirling patterns that plunge into the end.

-Concerts notes originally commissioned for the BBC National Orchestra of Wales.
+Concert notes originally commissioned for the BBC National Orchestra of Wales.
 Saturday 12 February 2022 (event cancelled).

 © Kelvin H. F. Lee